ytbryan/rails-devise/app/views/pages/about.md

 The secondary constraint may be finiteness of resources.

-Hence, each feature is crafted with a minimal resources available using the fastest technique,known to me.
+Hence, each feature is crafted with a minimal resources available using the fastest technique, known to me.

 I also reused some of my own tools and gems to speed up the development process.
 These tools are namely: rails-devise, aka, emd, vuejs

 Some of the design patterns include: REST, DRY.
 But if you dig deep enough, you may find me repeating things or making careless mistake.
 Also tests are excluded but may be delivered if requested.

-Also used convention over configuration,

 ### Further thoughts

-Like a father to a child, it is difficult to talk about a particular features I am proud of.
-I am happy with this Q&A app that I made.
+Like a father to a child, it is difficult to talk about a particular feature I am proud of.
+I am happy with this Q&A app as it is.
 This is also why styling is not forgotten.
 A minimal bootstrap is included to make things, behave and appear neat.

 If the interviewer would like to nitpick a certain feature, I will say it's the search table that display the result.
 It uses a vue_component which I included.